ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 In a lot of video games, the main character uses a weapon to make their way through the game world.
 "Weapon" can mean a gun, an axe, or even a magical tomato grenade.

-Programming a weapon can be the most complicated part of making a game, but to make that easier, Core™ comes with a built-in weapon system!
+Programming a weapon can be the most complicated part of making a game, but to make that easier, Core comes with a built-in weapon system!

 **Time to complete:** 15 minutes